The Best Concrete Crack Fillers of 2023

 Mixing Method

 Many but not all liquid caulks, sealers, and patches come premixed.
-Dry mixes require water, followed by hand mixing until they reach the desired consistency—which could be a combination of the manufacturer’s recommendations and how runny you need it to be.
+Dry mixes require water, followed by hand-mixing until they reach the desired consistency—which could be a combination of the manufacturer’s recommendations and how runny you need it to be.
 It’s best to follow mixing directions as closely as possible, but you can thin the mix with a minimal amount of extra water if absolutely necessary.

-In the case of an epoxy, you’ll mix a resin compound with a hardener.
+In the case of an epoxy, a resin compound is mixed with a hardener.
 Luckily, most concrete epoxies come in tubes with self-mixing nozzles.
 Just be aware that these products become very hard very quickly, so you’ll have a limited amount of time to tackle the job.
 They’re common in foundation repair kits as they can be applied on vertical surfaces and block groundwater from seeping through.

 Application

 Liquid fillers come in small jars, and they’re easy to drip right into the crack.
 Caulks and sealers may be applied with a caulk gun for small- to medium-size cracks.
-Many of these products are self-leveling concrete crack fillers as well, which means users shouldn’t have to smooth them out to ensure a uniform finish.
+Many of these products are self-leveling concrete crack fillers as well, which means you shouldn’t have to smooth them out to ensure a uniform finish.

 FAQs